mortezakowkabi/jcb-persian-documentation/028-How-to-change-exported-values-and-setup-custom-import-options.md

 When clicking **Export Data**, note the following behavior:

 * If **no rows are selected**, JCB warns:
-  *“Please first make a selection from the list.”*
+  *"Please first make a selection from the list."*
 * To export **all records**, select *All* in the list view options.

 > **Tip:**